top of page

 Don't worry about the lack of crowds in my photos, I was there on weekdays.

 Back in the old town itself, along a little back alley off Jalan Hang Kasturi, are several simple murals.
 These murals are intended to be interactive — visitors should pose with the artworks when taking photos.
-Shooting just the murals themselves are a little too plain.
+Shooting just the murals themselves does not make much sense.

-In the mural below, the wooden barrel floating in the air doesn't make any sense unless someone is holding it.
+In the top-right photo, the mouse-deer jumping out of a window is painted, the other two are real windows.
+In the bottom-right mural, the wooden barrel floating in the air doesn't make any sense unless someone is holding it.
 The carpenter is also sawing the wooden plank in a very odd way.
 Help him!

 These murals require you to pose creatively!
 And that's the idea behind this mural lane.